vteague/contactTracing/README.md

-# contactTracing
-ForkingTraceTogether

-Why, and how, Australia needs to change TraceTogether before we use it here
+# Why, and how, Australia needs to change TraceTogether before we use it here

-Dr Vanessa Teague
+Vanessa Teague
-Thinking Cybersecurity Pty Ltd
+CEO, Thinking Cybersecurity Pty Ltd

 The Australian Financial Review [reported recently](https://www.afr.com/politics/federal/singapore-coronavirus-app-on-approval-fast-track-20200324-p54dhl) that the Australian government is seriously considering adapting Singapore’s TraceTogether contact-tracing app for use in Aus.
 It’s a good idea to benefit from Singapore's (probably very good) software engineering and development efforts, especially since they're intending to open the source code soon, but we need to make some changes to ensure that its privacy guarantees match Australia's political setting.